pgorod/pgorod.github.io/_posts/2017-4-24-Concepts-Users-Employees.md

 - all users are employees
 - not all employees are users

 So how does SuiteCRM provide a way for you to express a person who is not your employee but that you want accessing your system?
-Well, there is a way, but very limited and different, who is the `Portal User` (see below).
+Well, there is a way, but very limited and different, which is the `Portal User` (see below).

 On the other hand, an Employee who does not use the CRM is simple to achieve.
-It doens't do much, though, except save his name and address and other fields like these.
+It doesn't do much, though, except save his name and address and other fields like these.

 If you create an `Employee` you can later turn him into a `User` by going into the `Users` module and adding a username and password.